-All graduate students are expected to adhere to the principles of the Code.
-All academic work must be the result of the student's own efforts, except when collaboration or the use of other tools/aids has been explicitly allowed.
-If a student is unsure how a particular assignment is affected by the Code, it is the student's responsibility to consult the Instructor.
+As with similar Honor Codes at their former undergraduate institutions, all graduate students are expected to adhere to the principles of the Code.
+All academic work must be the result of the student's own efforts, except when collaboration has been explicitly allowed.
+If a student is unsure how a particular assignment is affected by the Code, it is his or her responsibility to consult the Instructor.
 This applies not only to the student's own behavior, but also to the behavior of others.